• Skip to primary navigation

 • In a large saucepan, add the sugar and corn syrup and combine.

-• Turn the stovetop on low heat and stir until the sugar is dissolved.
-DO NOT let the mixture come to a boil.
+• Turn the stovetop on low heat and stir until the sugar dissolves.
+DO NOT let the mixture boil.
 Once the sugar is dissolved, remove the saucepan from the heat.
 (If you see any bubbles begin to form, remove it immediately from the stovetop)

 • Stir in the peanut butter and vanilla